Steel Price in Chennai Today (April 2026): TMT Bar Rate Per Kg, Grades & Buying Strategy

 | 25mm | 3.855 | ₹63–₹66 | Deep footings, transfer beams |

 Tamil Nadu has no major integrated steel plant.
-Every TMT bar consumed in Chennai is produced elsewhere — from RINL (Vizag Steel) in Andhra Pradesh, SAIL plants in Jharkhand, JSW mills in Karnataka, or Tata's Jamshedpur facility.
+Every TMT bar consumed in Chennai is produced elsewhere — RINL (Vizag Steel) in Andhra Pradesh, SAIL plants in Jharkhand, JSW mills in Karnataka, or Tata's Jamshedpur facility.

 GST reminder: GST at 18% applies to all steel purchases in India.
 National price comparison sites often show ex-factory rates before GST.
 Always ask your supplier whether the quoted price is inclusive or exclusive of GST — this single question prevents a 15–20% billing shock.

-For most independent houses and G+1/G+2 structures in Chennai, Fe 500D is the recommended standard.
-The "D" stands for ductile — it means the bar bends without snapping under stress.
-This matters in a city where the ground shifts during heavy Northeast monsoon flooding, and where many plots sit on soft alluvial soil zones.
+The grade you choose affects both structural safety and total steel cost.
+For most G to G+2 residential structures in Chennai, Fe 500D is the correct specification.
+The "D" stands for ductile — it means the bar bends without snapping under stress, essential in a city where many plots sit on soft alluvial soil and monsoon flooding is seasonal.

 | Grade | Min. yield strength | Ductility | Best for | Avoid if |